bwat47/joplin-copy-as-html/README.md

 This will populate the clipboard's text/html category with the HTML formatted text.

+> [!NOTE]
+> In Joplin 3.5.4 and newer, it will populate both text/html and text/plain (allowing you to paste either formatted or plain text).

 ### Embed images as base64

 By default, the plugin will embed any images as base64 in the text/html output, allowing you paste text + images into external applications.
 However, this can be disabled in the plugin's settings.